pulumi/terraform-provider-digitalocean/docs/data-sources/kubernetes_versions.md

 The following arguments are supported:

-* `version_prefix` - (Optional) If provided, Terraform will only return versions that match the string prefix.
+* `version_prefix` - (Optional) If provided, the provider will only return versions that match the string prefix.
 For example, `1.15.` will match all 1.15.x series releases.

 ## Attributes Reference